 Applications for the fellowship are available at http://www2.binghamton.edu/grad-school/prospective-students/funding-graduate-studies/university-fellowships.html; selection is made by a committee selected by the Graduate School.

 Clifford D. Clark Minority Fellowships

 Binghamton University is committed to supporting all students.
 One means is through the Clifford D. Clark Underrepresented Minority Graduate Fellowships, named for a former president of the university (1975-1990), and funded by the State University of New York and an endowment fund.
-The Clark Fellowships are designed to recruit and support the best underrepresented minority students in all of our graduate programs.
+Clark Fellowships are merit-based and designed to recruit and support students who have been admitted to graduate study and contribute to the diversity of the student body.
 The funding package includes academic year stipends, full tuition scholarships, guaranteed award periods, research and travel opportunities, and other benefits.
 For full details visit the Clark Fellowship web page.

 Appointment of Fellowships

 Clark Fellows and Gajwani Fellows are selected and appointed directly by the Graduate School.
 Other fellowships are handled differently, depending on the individual fellowship.
 The custodian for all fellowships awarded through the Binghamton Foundation will receive a packet of materials that provides guidance on how to arrange for payment of the stipend.
-Questions can also be directed to the Graduate School's funding office.
+Questions can also be directed to the Graduate School.

 Tuition Scholarships for Fellows